-The world of Bookkeeping practices are changing.
+The world of Bookkeeping practices is changing.
 They are very different to the way they were 5, 10 or 20 years ago.
 It is for this reason, bookkeeping practices need different KPIs (key performance indicators) today.
 KPIs for a Bookkeeping Practice help manage the business and measure its performance.

 Using the right KPIs will help you understand what is working in your practice and what needs improving.

 KPIs are especially important if you are growing the practice with the plan to build something valuable to fund your retirement.

 Traditionally, KPIs in bookkeeping practices followed the lead of accounting practices.
 They were focused on the revenue earned by each employee and on employee utilisation rates (what percentage of hours were billable to clients).
 It may have even included write-off rates (what hours worked couldn’t be billed to clients or that clients wouldn’t pay for).

 Different KPIs are needed to measure success.
 The modern practice is transitioning from hourly rates for bookkeeping (in 6-minute intervals) to the greater prevalence of fixed-fee and value-pricing models.

 Before launching into a discussion of new ways of looking at KPIs for bookkeepers, don’t stop measuring time just yet.
 It’s that the measurement of time has another purpose and Diane Lucas’ article on Value Pricing explains that very well.

 5 KPIs for a Bookkeeping practice to monitor